-Apfel gives us a glimpse of a world without intellectual property laws.
-Note that the defendant tried and failed to obtain a patent on the computerized-book-entry idea, and that the plaintiff's suit proceeds under general principles of contract law.
+Apfel and Desny give us a glimpse of a world without intellectual property laws.
 Suppose that you lived in such a world.
 A client comes to you with one of the following.
 How would you advise her to proceed?

-- A 75,000-word novel about a boy who discovers that he is a wizard - A new drug for treating heart disease, which will cost \$100 million to test in humans - An easier-to-hold design for a pipe wrench

-- A process for producing pure aluminum from aluminum ore that reduces the cost by 85%. - A catchy song about taking revenge on a cheating boyfriend, recorded in her kitchen with lots of background noise - A recut version of a popular movie, which takes five minutes off the running time and makes it much more suspenseful and exciting - A sketch for an elegant off-the-shoulder dress - A joke about traffic in Los Angeles - The perfect name for a laundromat
+- A 75,000-word novel about a boy who discovers that he is a wizard - A new drug for treating heart disease, which will cost \$100 million to test in humans - An easier-to-hold design for a pipe wrench - A process for producing pure aluminum from aluminum ore that reduces the cost by 85% - A catchy song about taking revenge on a cheating boyfriend, recorded in the client's kitchen with lots of background noise - A recut version of a popular action movie, which takes five minutes off the running time and makes it more suspenseful - A sketch for an elegant off-the-shoulder dress - A joke about traffic in Los Angeles - The perfect name for a laundromat